-Prerequisite: ENGL 111 and MATH 007 or MATH 013 or appropriate score on placement examination
+Prerequisites: ENGL 111 & MATH 007 or MATH 013 or appropriate score on placement examination

 MATH 115 Applications of Mathematics (4): This course examines how mathematics applies to real-world problems.
 Applications will be chosen from topics such as methods of voting and of apportionment, the mathematics of money, probability, paths and networks, number theory, games, truth tables and arguments, and tessellations and polyhedra.
 Does not apply toward any mathematics program.
+Course is not offered regularly.